gmofishsauce/ct/README.md

 Make a move on the chessboard that is not one of the moves recommended by the engine (for example, try moving the king, or an edge pawn).
 Again, everything else should update.
 Do this a few times.
 Finally, click Go again.
 Clicking Go clears the canvas and restarts analysis with the FEN as the center hexcyl.

-**Important notes:** when you're done with ChessTerrain, be sure and kill the server, which should kill Stockfish.
+**Important notes:** when you're done with ChessTerrain, be sure and kill the server, nwhich should kill Stockfish.
 If you don't, it will continue analyzing, which uses significant CPU and will quickly drain the battery on your laptop.

 I'm curious for feedback on the display.

+## Developing and building the Javascript

+1. Ensure you have installed up-to-date versions of node, npm, npx, and vite.

+1. Open a command line window and cd to `<repo-path>/ct/js/src`.

+1. Type `npm install`.
+It should install about 61 packages.
+It may complain about security vulnerabilities.
+If you're concerned, you can type `npm audit` to see the issue and `npm audit fix` to update with a fix.

+1. Run: `npx vite`.
+You should see something like `VITE v7.1.12  ready in 198 ms` and below that, some lines including: `➜  Local:   http://localhost:5173/`.

+1. For development purposes, you should delete the `dist/` directory in the `srv/` directory and run the server like this: `./srv --allowed-origin http://localhost:5173` (note that `--serve-static` is not present in the command line).

+1. Visit `http://localhost:5173` and the app should appear.